jmc265/jeeb-uk/src/content/posts/2024-07-29-ffmpeg-timelapse.md

 So I zip-tied an external camera I had lying around to the railing on my balcony, pointed it in just the right way and waited for a sunny day (surprising more difficult that expected at the end of the July).

-I had a bash script waiting which would make photos every 60 seconds and store them a sequential jpgs.
-Then when I interrupted that process another ffmpeg command would stich all the photos together at 30fps to make a lovely little video.
+I had a bash script waiting which would take photos every 60 seconds and store them in sequential jpg in a folder.
+Then, when I interrupted that process another ffmpeg command would stich all the photos together at 30fps to make a lovely little video.

 ```shell
 #!/bin/bash